washington-leadership-academy/wla/README.md

     <!-- The CSS file will take on whatever file name you gave it. -->
     <link rel="stylesheet" type="text/css" href="assets/{my-stylesheet}.css">

-Rather than writing a task to combine all of your scripts and stylesheets, I've opted to rely on ES6 and Less imports to combine files for you.
-So, if you want to combine all of your CSS into a single file, simply create a file called main.css in the root of the styles folder that looks something like this.

-    // This is the main less file, import all other files here.
-    @import "./modules/my-module.less";

-Similarly, for your JavaScript you can do something like this.

-    // This is the main.js file, import all other files here. import { MyModule } from './modules/my-module.js';

 ## Tasks